esito/dberase/README.md

 The program name **eraseme** is given by your input `eraseme.ano` file name.
 The program displays the Spring Boot and eraseme program messages on startup.

 To check that the database connection is ok: [http://localhost:8080/h2-console](http://localhost:8080/h2-console).

+The first time you're using the H2 Console, you must set correct JDBC URL: `jdbc:h2:mem:testdb` and press the Save button.

 Test the generated REST API by navigating to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) and open the `erase-controller`.